Mr. Loverman: Critical reception

 AllMusic editor Ron Wynn stated that the artist "kept the slack dancehall", noting his "thick, patois-laced delivery" on the song, that "basically defined" the album.
 J.D.
-Considine from The Baltimore Sun commented, "Although "Mr. Loverman" starts off with a drumbeat and backing vocals that would seem at home on any rap album, Shabba's thick accent and sing-song delivery couldn't have come from anywhere but the dancehall scene.
+Considine from The Baltimore Sun commented, "Although 'Mr. Loverman' starts off with a drumbeat and backing vocals that would seem at home on any rap album, Shabba's thick accent and sing-song delivery couldn't have come from anywhere but the dancehall scene.
 It isn't just the way his deep, rough-edged voice booms in hypnotic repetition, either.
 Most of Shabba's effectiveness stems from his ability to fuse each rhyme into a near-perfect blend of sound and rhythm; drop the rhythm track, and his performances would still be as danceable and addictive."

-Larry Flick from Billboard wrote that "the Shabba Ranks success story will have yet another glowing chapter added once radio programmers get their hands on this deliciously sexy R&B/dancehall gem.
+Larry Flick from Billboard magazine wrote that "the Shabba Ranks success story will have yet another glowing chapter added once radio programmers get their hands on this deliciously sexy R&B/dancehall gem.
 A languid, shuffling groove is enhanced by easygoing toasting and sultry femme backing vocals.
 Yummmm."
 John Martinucci from the Gavin Report felt the song "has hit written all over it".
-In his UK chart commentary, James Masterton declared it "a strong contender for No. 1", and "a far cry from the days when he was merely the added novelty on Scritti Politti's version of the Beatles' "She's a Woman" which represented his first ever chart appearance in this country."
+In his UK chart commentary, James Masterton declared it "a strong contender for No. 1", and "a far cry from the days when he was merely the added novelty on Scritti Politti's version of the Beatles' 'She's a Woman' which represented his first ever chart appearance in this country."
 A reviewer from Music & Media said that the "top man in the ranks of raggamuffin artists knows the tricks to break a relatively unknown musical genre.
 He keeps it simple and accessible with a very high sing-along factor."
 James Hamilton from Music Weeks RM Dance Update described the song as a "huskily ragga rapped swayer."